roboogle/gtkmvc3/gtkmvco/docs/manual/mvc.rst

 Implementation of the MVC pattern
 =================================

-The implementation of the *MVC* pattern provided by *gtkmvc* is a dialect version of the "official" pattern generally described by Software Engineering Theory [#theory]_.
+The implementation of the *MVC* pattern provided by *gtkmvc3* is a dialect version of the "official" pattern generally described by Software Engineering Theory [#theory]_.